puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 <p><strong>Note:</strong> For the recommended workflow when using environments, see  <a href="./console_classes_groups_environment_override.html">Working With Environments</a>.</p>

 <p><strong>Note:</strong> <code>Agent-specified</code> omits the environment specification when the agent reports back to the master for catalog compilation.
 Use this environment if you need to preserve an agent-specified environment in your installation.
 For more information about the agent-specified environment, see the <a href="./install_upgrading_notes.html#about-the-agent-specified-group">upgrading notes</a>.</p>
-<p><strong>Note:</strong> If you’ve set classes in the default node group, as described in <a href="./console_classes_groups_getting_started.html#adding-classes-that-apply-to-all-nodes">Getting Started With Classification</a>, you will not be able to set the agent-specified environment until you remove the classes from the default node group.</p>
 </dd>
 </dl>
 </li>